This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment depends on the cause of your swollen knee joint.
 Your healthcare provider may recommend any of the following:

 - Rest your knee.
 Avoid activities that make the swelling or pain worse.
 You may need to avoid putting weight on your knee while you have pain.
-Crutches, a cane, or a walker can be used to avoid putting weight on your knee.
+Crutches, a cane, or a walker can be used to avoid putting weight on your knee while it heals.

 - Compress your knee with a brace or bandage to help reduce swelling.
 Use a brace or bandage only as directed.